harvard-library/acorn/README.md

 PHP
 5.3.4, 5.5.36, 5.6.28

-The acorn_setup.sh script in this directory should be run from this directory to set-up ACORN.
-Run the script with it's -h option to get a bit more information.
+To set-up ACORN move into the acorn install directory and then run the acorn_setup.sh script.
+Running the script with it's -h option will give a bit more information.

 Once the ACORN application is up, login using the adminuser user account with the password of changeme.
 This password can be changed using the Edit->Password menu drop down within ACORN.